Advantages of a Corporation: Everything You Need to Know

 Private companies are usually owned by a small group of people.
 Private companies do not offer public stock.
 Companies that “go public” do so by filing paperwork with the Securities and Exchange Commission (SEC) and offering stock to the public.
 SEC regulations are strict, so only companies expecting to grow substantially usually choose to go public.

 If you need help with setting up a corporation, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.